to Your New Life In Canada & the USA

 Next, use the jack to lift the tire in that

-area of the car several inches off the ground being sure that
+area of the car several inches off the ground (enough to place the new tire full of air on) being sure that

 the jack remains straight.
 Jacks vary, so you will have to learn